Dom Sullivan

-Dominick Sullivan (born 1 April 1951 in Glasgow), is a Scottish former football midfielder.
+Dominick Sullivan (born 1 April 1951) is a Scottish former footballer who played as a midfielder.

 Playing career

 Sullivan began his career with Clyde, making 176 league appearances in 6 years before moving to Aberdeen.
 He moved to Celtic in 1979 and had spells with Greenock Morton and Alloa Athletic before retiring.

 Management career

 Dom Sullivan was appointed as player-manager of Alloa Athletic in the 1986–87 season.
 After retiring as a player, he later managed East Stirlingshire in the early 1990s.
 Whilst a coach at Falkirk Dom was twice made caretaker manager in between the spells of Jim Duffy and Billy Lamont, then Billy Lamont and Jim Jefferies.

 Post-football career

-He now owns the Railway Hotel pub in Denny.
+After retiring from football, Sullivan ran the Railway Hotel pub in Denny.